 - Textbooks and other classroom materials authored and required in NCSU courses taught by discloser

 If any of the circumstances listed above exist, the disclosers may be required to file a management plan to ensure optimal objectivity in carrying out their project related activities.
 The management plan is included in the COI disclosure process.
 The plan details the actions and safeguards that the staff and department will undertake to ensure that their objectivity is maintained.

-Click the screen shot below to access this section of the SPARCS web site for specific guidance on writing the plan:
+Click the link below to access this section of the SPARCS web site for specific guidance on writing the plan.

 WHEN are Conflict of Interest Declarations Completed?